johnnywycliffe/OUC/docs/software.md

 Software description and some constructs

 ## Overview
-THe general use of this device is to drive underglow LEDs based on a variety of inputs, with an extra few channels for additional LEDs should they be installed.
+The general use of this device is to drive underglow LEDs based on a variety of inputs, with an extra few channels for additional LEDs should they be installed.

 The inputs to the device are:
 - OBD2/CANBUS: Direct information from the car.
 RPM, Throttle position, speed, gear, and anything else available.
-- Self/Animations: Pre=programmed animations to drive LEDs in a set pattern.
+- Self/Animations: Pre-programmed animations to drive LEDs in a set pattern.
 - Turn Signals/Brakes: When installed, can light up red when braking and flash yellow when using turn signals

-To choose between these, there is bluetooth or a joystick/button combo.
+To choose between these, there is bluetooth mode or a joystick/button combo.

 ### Menu
- Structured like so:
- Mode
- - Car driven/gauge
+The menu has a few modes:
+- Navigation: consistes of menu and submenues
+- Choose color/pallete: Used to set colors
+- Choose text: Used to set text (if needed)
- - - Choose PID
+- Choose PID: CHoose  avalid PID to monitor for gauges
- - - - Gauge 1: One color, leds go from back to forward
- - - - Gauge 2: One color, LEDs go from forward to back
- - - - Gauge 3: Three colors, green bottom end, yellow middle and red for high
- - - - etc...
- - LED patterns
- - - Solid color
- - - Chasing colors
- - - Rainbow
- - - etc..
- Settings
- - Bluetooth
- - - Bluetooth password
- - - Pair new device
- - Automatic driving shutoff (cuts lights when driving for legal reasons)

-Honestly, the most challenging part as this eats memory for breakfast and has dynamically allocated memory to boot.
+- Variable adjust: Brightness, speed, anything represented as 1 number

 ### OLED
 A monochrom OLED display.
 Generic, used to display information about settings.